nasa/fprime/Gds/README.md

 # GDS

-### Overview
+## Overview
 The Gds provides a remote interface for fprime deployments, allowing users to view telemetry and events and send commands.

-The Gds is a heavily refactored version of the fprime Gse.
+The Gds is an almost completely rewritten version of the fprime Gse.
 Both the Gse and Gds use the ThreadedTCPServer to receive data from the fprime deployment.
 They also have very similar looking GUIs, start up scripts, and command line arguments.
 However, The infrastructure supporting each one is very different.